Corrective Shared Autonomy for Addressing Task Variability: EXPERIMENTAL EVALUATION

 \section{EXPERIMENTAL EVALUATION}

 We performed a preliminary system validation study involving six participants (four male, two female) with ages 20--27 ($M=21.8$, $SD=2.5$) recruited from a university campus.
-The study followed a within-subjects design where participants completed three manufacturing tasks (shown in Figure \ref{fig:exptasks}) under three conditions presented in a counter-balanced order, for a total of nine evaluation trials.
+The procedure was administered under a protocol reviewed and approved by the Institutional Review Board (IRB) of the UW–-Madison.
+The study followed a within-subjects design where after providing written informed consent, participants completed three manufacturing tasks (shown in Figure \ref{fig:exptasks}) under three conditions presented in a counter-balanced order, for a total of nine evaluation trials.
 Before each evaluation trial, participants performed one practice trial.
 Participants were shown a video of the task being done manually before practicing.
 These tasks were designed based on manual tasks from an aviation manufacturing context that involve some level of variability.
-In all conditions, the robot was mounted on one end of a table and participants were stationed on the other end to both prevent the robot occluding the view and keep participants outside the robot reach during operation (approx. 1 meter from the task piece).
+In all conditions, the robot was mounted on one end of a table and participants were stationed on the other end to both prevent the robot occluding the view and keep participants outside the robot reach during operation (approximately 1 meter from the task piece).
 The tasks are detailed in a later section.